 - You may not exceed the maximum aid allowed.
 The federal government does not allow you to be awarded aid (scholarships, grants, loans, and work-study) greater than your cost of attendance.
 If your student employment award causes you to exceed the maximum aid allowed, you may reduce your loan amount to open your eligibility for student employment.
 If you choose this option, you will need to notify the Office of Financial Aid in writing.
 The Office of Financial Aid never reduces scholarships or grants to create eligibility for a student employment award.

 Sophomores, juniors, and seniors will be given priority for available positions.
 Freshmen will be reviewed on a case-by-case basis.
-Contact the Financial Aid Office if you have any questions about eligiblity.
+Contact the Financial Aid Office if you have any questions about eligibility.

-Visit the Financial Aid Office for a list of positions, or attend the student employment fair in September.
+Visit the Financial Aid Office for a list of positions.

 Once you have located a position you wish to obtain, contact the designated supervisor to set up an appointment to discuss position suitability and availability.